Lancashire Best Kept Village Competition

 News: Latest

-Entry deadline has passed and the 2025 competition is under way for 'Best Kept Village', 'Outstanding Features' and fledgling 'Urban Communities' categories - Participating Villages.
+The 2025 competition is under way for 'Best Kept Village', 'Outstanding Features' and fledgling 'Urban Communities' categories (Participating Villages) with the ten villages through to the Final announced - judging 27th-28th August.

 We look forward to visiting villages over the spring and summer months and wish our villages well with their endeavour.
 As ever we much appreciate all who take part and support this event, especially our Judges, Committee and sponsors.